Skip to contents

 # \donttest{

-# Use a small number of knots for this example to make it fast:
+# use a small number of knots for this example to make it fast:

-pcod_spde <- make_mesh(pcod, c("X", "Y"), n_knots = 60, type = "kmeans")
+mesh <- make_mesh(pcod, c("X", "Y"), n_knots = 60)

 m <- sdmTMB(